 Today, we’re snubbing salad and saying “hello” to steak.
 Actually, steak and sauce.
 But not just any old sauce.
 This ain’t no ho hum peppercorn, no time-worn mushroom, no routine red wine sauce.
 This is Steak for Her and our lady has an adventurous palate and a love of flowers, wine, and chocolate.
 She’ll find each making an appearance, respectively as rosemary, Merlot, and a hint of dark chocolate.
 Reduced beef stock and brown butter round out the ingredient list.
 So good, she might just want to keep it all to herself, but maybe she’ll share.
 Despite the name – boys are allowed.
 Just don’t ask for a side of potatoes!

-Something this decadent deserves to share the table with a luscious side, like the Purple Pearl Onions with Maple Chili Glaze.
+Something this decadent deserves to share the table with a luscious side, like the Sweet and Spicy Pearl Onions.
 These work perfectly with the steak, but you could also eat these sweet and spicy onions piled high on a toasted and buttered baguette.

 PS: My guy said I should call this Steak ‘N The Heart.
 Pretty good, huh?
 Sounds like something you’d make to celebrate your divorce.
 If that’s the case for you, go all in and finish your meal with Charcoal Devil’s Food Cake with Sour Cherry Hibisicus ‘Blood’ Sauce.
 For additional fun, swirl a couple tablespoons of blood sauce into a gin and tonic and raise a toast to the dearly departed.

 Steak for Her with Merlot, Rosemary, and Dark Chocolate Sauce

 - 2 cups of low sodium beef stock (low sodium is important as when you reduce the stock, the sodium will become more concentrated)